 The second option, via Pula, Zadar and Split, will take you two overnights.
 One in Pula and another in Zadar or Split.
 This option is a good one if you intend to do some stopovers or island hopping along the way.
 If you choose this option, you can see all of the eastern coasts of the Adriatic Sea from the north to the south.
 For detailed ferry schedules and prices and possible detours, check also croatiaferries.com website.

 An advance booking for both itineraries is important.
 You don’t want to end up being stuck for a day or two on your way to Dubrovnik especially if your accommodation is booked in advance.
 Here is where to book your tickets:

 - For the first leg of your journey, Venice to Ancona book your ticket here

-- The second leg of the journey, Ancona to Split, ticket booking is here
+- For the second leg of the journey, Ancona to Split, ticket booking is here

 - For the third leg of the journey, Split to Dubrovnik, book your ticket here

-- The total estimated one-way cost for the whole trip is 94 Euro for a deck passenger.
+- The total estimated one-way cost for the whole trip is 94 Euros for a deck passenger.